ASTR 1210 (O'Connell) Study Guide

 always systematically improve with time, by discarding older,

 It is worthwhile distinguishing science from other modes of

 E.g. Greek philosophy, Plato

-Deductions about the physical world are made
+Deductions about the physical world are made from abstract, a

 Fine for mathematics, badly flawed for real world.

 Explanations are sought by appeal to a spiritual realm beyond the

 Prior to the development of science, important physical phenomena were

 usually interpreted as the product of deliberate and purposeful